gauravraj2601/Electronix-Express/README.md

 # gusty-adjustment-6018
 # Electronic Online Shop Web Application

-Welcome to the Electronic Online Shop web application!
+Welcome to Express Electronics!
 This application is built using React and Redux to provide users with a seamless shopping experience for electronic items.
 With a user-friendly interface, user and admin authentication, and various features, this app aims to revolutionize online electronic shopping.
 Read on to learn more about its components, features, and how to get started.

 ## Table of Contents